GetResponse/DevZone/API/README.md

 Conditions:

 * `campaign` (mandatory) – `CAMPAIGN_ID` obtained from [get_campaigns](#get_campaigns).
+* `action` (optional) – Allowed modes are `standard`, `insert`, `update`.
+If standard mode is chosen then a new contact will be added if not already present in a given campaign otherwise existing contact will be updated including name change and customs list merge.
+If insert mode is chosen then a contact will be added if it doesn’t exist in a given campaign but no updates will be performed otherwise.
+If update is chosen then a contact will be updated if it exists in a given campaign but no inserts will be performed otherwise.
+Default is standard.
 * `name` (optional) – Name value.
 * `email` (mandatory) – Email value.
 * `cycle_day` (optional) – Insert contact on a given day at the follow-up cycle.
 Value of 0 means the beginning of the cycle.
 Lack of this param means that a contact will not be inserted into cycle.